pcpmartins/video-quality-assessment/README.md

 #### Music performance classifier

-In [figure 18](/images/music_graph.png) it is possible to to see the performance comparison between classifiers trained to predict interestingness of music events with progressively higher number of features. as the audio information is very relevant on this event, the performance of the classification was overall comparing with the other events.
+In [figure 18](/images/music_graph.png) it is possible to to see the performance comparison between classifiers trained to predict interestingness of music events with progressively higher number of features. as the audio information is very relevant on this event, the overall performance of the classification was worst comparing with the other events.

 ![figure 18](/images/music_graph.png)
 *figure 18 - Music event interestingness classifier performance*